Jakhongir222/puppies-api-backend/Readme.md

 ## Puppies API backend with Spring boot

-In this exercise you will create a puppy API with Spring boot.
+ I have created a puppy API with Spring boot.
+It ia s website that where one can adopt puppies from.
  Here is the link for the front end of this [app](https://github.com/Jakhongir222/puppies-api-frontend.git)

 ### The task

-Your task is to create a RESTful API with the following endpoints:
+I have createed a RESTful API with the following endpoints:

 - GET: `api/puppies`.
 This should return a list of all puppies in JSON-format.
 - GET: `api/puppies/:id`.
 This should return one puppy in JSON-format.